arduinocc04/AAC/README.md

 ## Attention
 structure-based ascii art with simulated annealing optimization(`main-sa.cpp`) has some debug features.
 To disable that features, undefine `DEBUG-*`.
 ## Example
+- `cd build && img2ascii/structure/structure non-hangul-images INPUT.png 1`
-`cd build && img2ascii/structure/structure non-hangul-images INPUT.png`
+- `cd build && img2ascii/structure/sa-structure non-hangul-images INPUT.png`
 If you used `install.sh`, `non-hangul-images` will be inside your build directory.